lucivpav/InLocCIIRC_dataset/README.md

 ## Build cutouts
 1. Adjust the Space name and the panoIds array
+2. It is necessary that the display is turned on, otherwise you get an error from pyrender

 ## Build transformations
 1. Adjust the Space name